Introduction to Pipedream

 - Prototyping and demos

 Pipedream maintains a source-available component registry (opens new window) on GitHub so you can avoid writing boilerplate code for common API integrations.
 Use components as no code building blocks in workflows, or use them to scaffold code that you can customize.
 You can also create a PR to contribute new components via GitHub.

 We hope is that by providing a generous free tier, you will not only get value from Pipedream, but you will give back to help us improve the product for the entire community and grow the platform by:

-- Contributing components to our registry (opens new window) or sharing via your own GitHub repo
+- Contributing components to the Pipedream registry (opens new window) or sharing via your own GitHub repo

 - Asking and answering questions in our public community (opens new window)